 WOW.
 It’s been a week.
-It’s crazy to think how just one week ago businesses were still operating, people were going out to eat, using public transportation, going to the gym, and social distancing was not a trending hashtag.
+It’s crazy to think how just one week ago businesses were still operating, people were going out to eat, using public transportation, and going to the gym..
 Things have changed drastically within the past week.
 I decided to close my office in Boston and switch my private practice to telehealth for the time being.
 It wasn’t an easy decision by any means but I know it was the right and responsible thing to do.

 And since most of us are going to be relying more on non-perishables to make dishes for the foreseeable future, I’m going to focus my recipes right now on utilizing pantry staples.
 Today’s recipe is super comforting and satisfying, which is the kind of food we all need right now.
 It’s okay to find comfort and soothing in food always but especially during challenging times like these.

 How to Make West African Stew with Chicken